|Tim Roufs||extended search|

 "It's in the good book already, Uncle.
 It says there, 'If you do wrong, if you say wrong, it's a wrong; it's a bad road.'"

-"Do you see that mark we got on our map of life?
+"Do you see that main mark we got on our map of life?
 Like the one we made in the sand?
 The straight road takes you there, all the way to the end.
 It takes you to the good destination where you want to go.
 But if you're headed towards a bad destination, you'll find bad roads with thorns and brush.
 And if you go through there you'll tear your clothes because there's thorns on that brush.
 It ain't so good to go through there.
 Maybe it'll scratch you.
 Maybe you'll meet some evil-minded person.
 And if you're taking the next road, you're taking the wrong road again.
 You might go left because you wanna see what there is in there.
 But when you get there you might see a bad person."

 He didn't want to say anything, no. He's like that.
 He doesn't want to say anything more about it.
 He told me.
 I know he will do that.
 He respects that.
 The Ojibwa tribe is strict on that.
 They won't tell you about that.
 They won't tell you anything until you want to join them and want to be initiated in that Indian belief.
 When Medicine Men are through with it, they've done their share.
-And they don't want to say anything about it.
-They don't want to pass it on to just anybody.
+And they don't want to say anything about it from that point forward.
+But before they are through with it they want to pass it on, but they don't want to pass it on to just anybody.

 George Wakefield made a session.
 He called his son-in-law over.
 He made a special ceremony.
 I wasn't there, but I know what they did.(94)